krutoo/showcase/README.md

     /** Is aside on desktop enabled. */ asideEnabled?: boolean;

     /** Source code display config.
-False will disable display of sources in docs page */ sources?:
+False will disable display of sources in docs page. */ sources?:
       | boolean
       | {
+          /**
-          /** Available only in JSON-file.
-List of additional files for which you need to show the source code */
+           * Additional files for which you need to show the source code.
+           * Available only in JSON-file.
+           */
           extraSources: string[];
         };
   };
 }
 ```

-#### Meta: How to create category root?
+#### Tip: Create "category root"

 In menu categories will be shown as headers of item groups.